What Type Of Results Matter Most With Diet And Exercise?

-I think sometimes we try to convince ourselves that results don’t matter so we move ahead with this loose plan to “be healthier”.
+I think sometimes we try to convince ourselves that results don’t matter so we move ahead with this willy nilly plan to “be healthier”, whatever that actually means.
 I didn’t mind exercise, being active, and attempting to be more “careful” with what I ate, but the reality was I didn’t have a clear definition of what I was moving toward so I was lacking a big vision for the outcome that I ultimately wanted.
 We’ve all heard it before, a group of people starts talking about collective ideas of eating better and incorporating some healthier behaviors into their routines, but since we’re scared of the word “diet”, it’s easy to simply say, I’m “being healthier”.
-The lack of definition in this vision lends itself to being next to impossible to measure which makes it hard to manage and what is measured is managed.
+The lack of definition in the vision of health means that results aren’t measurable which makes being healthy difficult to manage.

-So, then what happens when the loose plan isn’t cutting it?
+What happens when the loose plan isn’t cutting it?
 Maybe you’ve got a major event coming up and you’re not feeling so great about yourself?
 Or you’ve finally just realized it’s time to make permanent change.
 You start to panic because that’s what people without a plan do.
-Decisions that have your best, long-term interest in mind, usually don’t come from panic mode.
+Decisions that have your personal best, long-term interest in mind, usually don’t come from panic mode.
 Decisions that lead to measurable changes come with a firm plan.

-Instead of waging war against the words diet and exercise to hold you back, try adjusting your thinking.
-If my approach, my decisions, choices, habits and routines up to this point have put me in a place I do NOT want to be, then I have to find the resolve to say that something needs to change significantly.
+Instead of allowing the words diet and exercise to hold you back, try adjusting your thinking.
+If your approach, your decisions, choices, habits and routines up to this point have put you in a place you do NOT want to be, then it’s necessary to find the resolve to admit that something needs to change significantly.
 Not kinda sorta with a loose plan but firmly and remarkably.
 Don’t be overwhelmed with that kind of chage.
 Start with a specific plan.

-So, what if your tendency is to lean toward the urgent, the negative, the panic?
-The first step is to recognize that you’re defaulting to that type of motivation.
+Is your tendency to lean toward the urgent, the negative, and the panic motivators?
+The first step is to recognize that there’s a reason you’re defaulting to that type of motivation.
 You’ve likely done it before, or possibly every time you’ve tried to make significant change in your life.
 Be hyper vigilant about finding a new motivator, something that’s not event driven, a vision of what you’re moving toward.
-Third, having a firm plan and a rock solid support system.
-An inarticulated vision will almost certainly leave you floundering along the way and confused.
+Have a firm plan and a rock solid support system.
+An unarticulated vision will almost certainly leave you floundering and confused along the way.
 As a result you’ll likely end up back where you started.

 Being vague about how and why you’re making change, creates more confusion than clarity.
 Once confusion enters into your process it’ll stop you dead in your tracks.
 Do not panic.
 Make a plan.
-You’re going to need it since change comes from doing things completely differently than the way you’ve done them before.
+You’re going to need it.
+Change often comes about by doing things completely differently than any way you’ve done them before.
 You’ve got to change to change.